positron48/esp32-caretaker/readme.md

     *   `CONFIG_FREERTOS_USE_STATS_FORMATTING_FUNCTIONS` (startLine: 3): Enable formatting functions for runtime statistics.
     *   `CONFIG_FREERTOS_RUN_TIME_COUNTER_TYPE` (startLine: 4): Set runtime counter type.

+### Web Interface Customization

+To modify the web interface:
+1. Edit the HTML file in `data/html/index.html`
+2. The changes will be automatically incorporated during the next build
+3. No need to upload filesystem images as the HTML is embedded in the firmware

 ## Usage

 1.  **Power On:** Power on the ESP32-CAM board.
 Ensure it is connected to your WiFi network.